-Names aside, we are looking at the concept of programmes of instruction aimed at teachers with a vision for improving their practice and developing them as excellent practitioners.
+Names aside, we are looking at the concept of programs of instruction aimed at teachers with a vision for improving their practice and developing them as excellent practitioners.

 However, beware Mastery – if we ‘master’ something there is an implication that we have no more to learn, and that is never the case!

-Now, why do we have programmes of professional development?
-What does the evidence tell us about the effects of a good programme?
+Now, why do we have programs of professional development?
+What does the evidence tell us about the effects of a good program?

 There has been a large body of research into the effectiveness of a range of professional development approaches.
 As Kennedy again states, ‘‘The central premise underlying all PD is that there is something the researcher knows about teaching that teachers do not know’.

-All schools have programmes (or should have!) of professional development, often linked directly to their own aims and vision.
+All schools have programs (or should have!) of professional development, often linked directly to their own aims and vision.

 However, as time is such a limited resource and the focus has naturally been on productivity and output from the classroom, the focus has often fallen on the students and not the teachers.

 Very often Professional Development is an after-thought, a ‘tick-box’ exercise, a means to an end to fill calendared training days.